Emma Reyes: Works

-In this painting Reyes intended to show loneliness in a town that's corrupted surrounded by economy issues, cruelty, and abandonment.
+In this painting, Reyes intended to show loneliness in a town that's corrupted surrounded by economy issues, cruelty, and abandonment.
 It represents the struggle Reyes and her sister faced.

-Most of Emma Reyes works are held in the Essex Collection of Art from Latin America.
+Most of Reyes' works are held in the Essex Collection of Art from Latin America.
 Her work is also preserved at the Museum of Art and Archeology of Périgord.

 Publications

-Before publishing her book The Book of Emma Reyes: A Memoir, Reyes didn't want any changes in her grammar.
-Since she didn't get an education, the errors in her writing represent the struggle she went through writing the book and in addition relating to the struggles she survived in her childhood such as poverty.
+Reyes did not want any changes to the grammar in The Book of Emma Reyes: A Memoir.
+Since she did not get an education, the errors in her writing represent the struggle she went through writing the book and in addition relating to the struggles she survived in her childhood such as poverty.
 The book consist of 23 letters as the only format she was capable of writing.
-The dates of the letters start from 1969- 1997.
+The dates of the letters go from 1969 to 1997.
 It was known that Reyes had a difficult time organizing her thoughts when it came to writing.
-Luckily, her solution was writing letters.
-The first letter of the book opens up with the most obvious, her childhood from there leading to her life.
+Her solution was writing letters.
+The first letter of the book opens up with the most obvious—her childhood—and from there, the book goes through her life.